Manu Tuilagi, Sam Underhill and Owen Farrell return to start for England vs Ireland

 Live on

-In the backs, Joe Cokanasiga swaps to the right wing to accommodate May, while George Ford remains in the out-half slot as Jones again tries out the dual-playmaker Ford/Farrell combination at 10/12.
+In the backs, Joe Cokanasiga swaps to the right wing to accommodate May, while George Ford remains in the out-half slot as Jones again tries out the dual-playmaker Ford/Farrell combination at 10/12 - the first time he has done so since June 2017.

 "The players have come back in a very good physical and mental state and we have had a good preparation this week," Jones said.
 "We purposefully made the week short looking ahead to the World Cup where this might happen beyond our control.